pbenalcazar/pbenalcazar.github.io/_news/announcement_21.md

 ---

-I’m pleased to announce that I’ve been elevated to the grade of [IEEE Senior Member](https://ieee-collabratec.ieee.org/app/p/pbenalcazar?slv=true).
+I’m happy to share that I’ve been elevated to the grade of [IEEE Senior Member](https://ieee-collabratec.ieee.org/app/p/pbenalcazar?slv=true).